Pierrefonds-Roxboro: Politics

 Federally, it is part of the ridings of Lac-Saint-Louis and Pierrefonds-Dollard, provincially, it's part of Nelligan and Robert-Baldwin.

 Transportation

-The borough was served by the Sunnybrooke and Roxboro-Pierrefonds stations on the Deux-Montagnes commuter train line.
+The borough is served by the Sunnybrooke and Pierrefonds-Roxboro stations on the Réseau express métropolitain.
 Major thoroughfares include Saint Charles Boulevard, Saint Jean Boulevard, Des Sources Boulevard, as well as Gouin, and Pierrefonds Boulevards.
 Autoroute 13 also crosses the easternmost part of the borough.